Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: The emergence of categorical symmetry (and algebraic higher symmetry)

-It is well known that the change from 3+1D $Z_2$ topological order to trivial order can be induced either by Higgs condensation or confinement \cite{FS7982}.
-For both cases, we can find particular paths to make the two transitions to be continuous, which gives rise to two critical points.
-But it is not clear if the two critical points for the two transitions are the same or not.
-Our above discussions suggest that the two critical points to be different since they have different algebraic higher symmetries.
-One has $ Z_2 \times Z_2^{(2)}$ symmetry and the other has $ Z_2^{(1)} \times \t Z_2^{(1)}$ symmetry.
-Thus algebraic higher symmetries deepen our understanding of Higgs transition and confinement transition, as well as their relation.
+When $K=+\infty$, as we change $\bt$ from 0 to $+\infty$, the model goes through a second-order Ising transition (\ie Higgs transition) described by a critical point.
+When $\bt =0$, as we change $K$ from 0 to $+\infty$, the model goes through a first-order confinement transition\cite{CJR7915}.
+Let us assume that we can modify the model to make the confinement transition to be a continuous transition described by a critical point.
+One may wonder whether the two critical points for the two transitions are the same or not.

+Our above discussions suggest that the two critical points to be different since they have different categorical symmetries.
+One has $ Z_2 \vee Z_2^{(2)}$ categorical symmetry and the other has $ Z_2^{(1)} \vee \t Z_2^{(1)}$ categorical symmetry, and $Z_1(3\Rep (Z_2))$ are different from $Z_1\left(3\Vec_{Z_2^{(1)}}\right)$.
+Thus categorical symmetries deepen our understanding of the Higgs transition and the confinement transition, as well as their relation.